 Is there an alternative to WhatsApp newsletters?
 WhatsApp is the most popular messenger service globally and companies have successfully been using WhatsApp to send messaging app newsletters for the past several years.
 That will soon be over – as of December 7, 2019, companies will no longer be officially allowed to send newsletters to their customers via WhatsApp.

-The six alternatives are:
+The seven alternatives are:

 How can companies use WhatsApp?